cmiles74/cloudformation-tutorial/README.md

   --tags Key=Project,Value=cf-tutorial
 ```

+Remember to provide your own key pair name where we have used
+`cloudfront-tutorial`.

 As soon as CloudFormation receives the template it will return a new `StackId`
-with the Amazon Resource Name (ARN) for the stack, you will have to wait a bit
+with the [Amazon Resource Name][15] (ARN) for the stack, you will have to wait a
-for the stack to finish being provisioned.
-You can check on your stack through
+bit for the stack to finish being provisioned.
+You can check on your stack
+through the [CloudFormation web console][12] and see how things are going.
+Some
-the [CloudFormation web console][12], some resources take longer than others,
+resources take longer than others, CloudFormation will ensure they are created
-CloudFormation will ensure they are created in the right order and work out the
+in the right order and work out the dependencies.
+This template should move
-dependencies.
-This template should move along pretty quickly as we aren't
+along pretty quickly as we aren't provisioning much.
-provisioning much.

 I broke the command over several lines to try and make it easier to follow.
 We...